Gross motor skill: Childhood

 As they age, children become able to have control over their bodies and have an increased attention span.
-Having a child in a sport can help them with their coordination, as well as some social aspects.
+Having children practice a sport helps them develop their coordination through the use of the varied movements involved in the sport.
+Participating in a sport also shows benefits in social development for children.
 Teachers will suggest that their students may need occupational therapists in different situations.
 Students could get frustrated doing writing exercises if they are having difficulties with their writing skills.
 It also may affect the teacher because it is illegible.
-Some children also may have reports of their “hands getting tired”.
+Some children also may have reports of their "hands getting tired".
 There are many occupational therapists out there today to give students the help they need.
 These therapists were once used when something was seriously wrong with your child but now they are used to help children be the best they can be.

-In the Article "The Relationship Between Fundamental Motor Skills and Outside-School Physical Activity of Elementary School Children" we can see that the developmental level of overhand throwing and jumping of elementary kids is related to skill specific physical activity outside of school.
-In the studies done boys were seen to have higher scores in developmental level of overhand throwing and higher scores for the Caltrac accelerometer, rapid-trunk movement, and motor skill related physical activity.
+According to the article "The Relationship Between Fundamental Motor Skills and Outside-School Physical Activity of Elementary School Children", the developmental level of overhand throwing and jumping of elementary kids is related to skill specific physical activity outside of school.
+In the studies done, boys were seen to have higher scores in developmental level of overhand throwing and higher scores for the Caltrac accelerometer, rapid-trunk movement, and motor skill related physical activities.
 Girls were seen to have higher scores in lower-intensity physical activities and physical inactivity.
-The study showed that the developmental level of the fundamental skills (Overhand-throwing and Jumping) are related to skill-specific physical activity outside of school in elementary children.
-We can conclude that boys at a younger age develop fundamental motor skills quicker than girls will.
-In other studies it has been seen that having a higher motor proficiency leads to kids being more active, and in most cases more athletic.
+The study showed that the developmental level of the fundamental skills (overhand-throwing and jumping) are related to skill-specific physical activity outside of school in elementary children.
+We can conclude that boys will develop fundamental motor skills more quickly than girls will.
+In other studies it has been seen that having a higher motor proficiency leads to kids being more physically active, and in most cases more athletic.
 This can lead to some issues in childhood development such as issues with weight, and increasing the public health epidemic of childhood obesity.